Chinese tourist, 66, dies after he was attacked by way of a HIPPO while taking photos in Kenya

 Mr Specker got around close the window at 1am but as he pulled it shut a leopard jumped up the medial side of the camper van and gripped his head using its claws and jaws.

-Ms Windmeisser told The Namibian how her screaming husband had been dragged from the window when she rushed forward and grabbed his legs and fought with the leopard.
+Ms Windmeisser told The Namibian how her screaming husband had been dragged out from the window when she rushed forward and grabbed his legs and fought with the leopard.

 Click here to post your own story!